tarcea/plants-gardens-376/README.md

 # README

-This app was part of the class to the sweetest ever from batch #376 - Stockholm 2020
+This app was part of a lecture to the sweetest ever from batch #376 - Stockholm 2020